 Negative Covid-19 test certificate required

 Foreign nationals need to present a negative Covid-19 test result in order to travel into Sweden.
 There can be no more than 48 hours between the time of the Covid test and crossing the border.
-The new rules supplement the previous entry ban.
-There will be relaxations and exemptions, including for cross-border workers.

 The following types of test are approved: Antigen tests, TMA-test, PCR tests and LAMP tests.